flucoma/flucoma-for-pedagogues/flucoma-for-pedagogues.md

 **Building Intuition about How Neural Networks Learn**

-The sequence of explanation that we've used for both the [MLPRegressor](regressor-process.pdf) and [MLPClassifier](classifier-process.pdf) seems to work quite well for giving learners intuition about the training process of an MLP.
+The sequence of explanation that we've used for both the [MLPRegressor](https://f003.backblazeb2.com/file/learnassets/examples/teaching-material/regressor-process.pdf) and [MLPClassifier](https://f003.backblazeb2.com/file/learnassets/examples/teaching-material/classifier-process.pdf) seems to work quite well for giving learners intuition about the training process of an MLP.
 These explanations can be seen at the beginning of the the [MLPRegressor](https://learn.flucoma.org/learn/regression-neural-network/) and [MLPClassifier](https://learn.flucoma.org/learn/classification-neural-network/) tutorial videos.

 **MLP Parameters**

-In addition to pointing at the [Neural Network Parameters](https://learn.flucoma.org/learn/mlp-parameters/) article, when we have had time in workshops, we've also allocated some time to [explaining the parameters in more detail](mlp-parameters.pdf).
+In addition to pointing at the [Neural Network Parameters](https://learn.flucoma.org/learn/mlp-parameters/) article, when we have had time in workshops, we've also allocated some time to [explaining the parameters in more detail](https://f003.backblazeb2.com/file/learnassets/examples/teaching-material/mlp-parameters.pdf).
+A very useful site for explaining and playing with the `momentum` parameter can be found on [distill](https://distill.pub/2017/momentum/).

 **Visualizing a MLP**